a-loaf-of-bread/distributing-bread/README.md

 - There are many great resources on the internet already.
 Scattered.
 A doubting Muslim may not have sufficient willpower to search for many articles.
 So make a collection for them.
 - Synthesie because... for one issue, there might be 10 good URLs/resources posted.
 Resource 1 might be great for a general overview, whilst resource 9 might have a GENIUS point.
 Most people would probably read the first resource, or the first 3 or 4.
 Thus missing the great point.
 So the synthesis will allow everything to be presented (the general overview + the great point) in one coherent piece of writing.
 Need to contact authors of said great points for permission to reproduce, and can also make the point in a different way whilst giving full credit to original author.

+Another important note: The reason why project is open-source, and not solo... there are several examples throughout history of someone starting a  project or a book and similar things but dying before it's finished.
+The projects usually die that way as well.
+So an open source project hosted here on GitHub should hopefully (InshaAllah) increase the bus factor and ensure its completion even if significantly later.

+Note #3: the pamphlet Common Sense by Thomas Paine.
+Really persuasive and helpful.
+And the best thing was, it wasn't a standalone pamphlet.
+It was read aloud so that even people who couldn't read could understand the message.
+Might try the same with this project.
+Podcasts, video series, etc. InshaAllah we can also take accessibility into account and prepare versions for blind people, deaf people, etc.

 ---

 ## Project ER-97